 If you’re selling your house this fall, here’s what to remember:

-Because sellers in transition don’t have time to waste: Say goodbye to the average 45-day closing and say hello to your new home in 10 days.*
+Because sellers in transition don’t have time to waste: Prequalify for your new home from anywhere.

-3 benefits of selling in the fall and not waiting for spring
+3 benefits of selling in the fall & not waiting for spring

-Spring’s when the housing market heats up, in preparation for the ultra-competitive months of summer.
-But if you’re ready to make a move, there are some key advantages of acting sooner rather than later.
+Spring’s typically when the housing market starts to heat up — but this year has been anything but typical.
+If you’re ready to make a move, current housing market conditions indicate that there are some key advantages to acting sooner rather than later.

 - Buyer demand remains high.
-Buyers are still on the hunt for their dream house, even after the summer.
-Buyers may compete — and often engage in bidding wars — to snap up the listings available.
-A report issued by ATTOM Data Solutions last fall showed that mid-summer to early-fall home sellers netted a whopping $61,232 on average.
+Buyers are still hunting for their dream house, even after the record rebound of summer.
+Buyers may compete — and continue to engage in bidding wars — to snap up the listings available.
+“Normally, real estate activity begins to slow down in the late summer, but this year it peaked in July, August, and into September,” ShowingTime’s report also noted.

-The simple way to sell your house and save your sanity
+The simple way to sell your house & save your sanity

 For educational purposes only.
 Please contact your qualified professional for specific guidance.